 While proponents of saw palmetto claim that it helps to regulate testosterone levels, there is little evidence confirming this.
 Much of the research on the connection between saw palmetto and testosterone levels is also very outdated.

-One old report of multiple studies on saw palmetto in the Journal of the International Society of Sports Nutrition did find that men taking saw palmetto over a 2-week period had higher levels of testosterone than those in the placebo control group.
+One old report of multiple studies on saw palmetto in the Journal of the International Society of Sports Nutrition did find that men taking saw palmetto over a 2-week period had

 However, there have not been enough studies since to either counter or confirm these findings.